GenericMappingTools/gmt/doc/rst/source/movie.rst

     The optional GMT modern mode *foreground* (written in the same scripting language as *mainscript*) can be used to make a static foreground plot that should be overlain on all frames.
 Make sure the script uses the same positioning (i.e., **-X -Y**) as the main script so that the layers will stack correctly.
-Alternatively, *foreground* can be a PostScript plot layer of dimensions exactly matching the cancas size.
+Alternatively, *foreground* can be a *PostScript* plot layer of dimensions exactly matching the canvas size.

 .. _movie-V: